graphology/graphology/specs/proposition3.md

 **Concerning errors**

 One should expect the graph instance not to fail silently and to throw errors with a useful message (I cannot stress this part enough) whenever someone tries to do something inconsistent like acting on a node or and edge that doesn't exist in the graph or when going against the performance hints given to the constructor.

+**Concerning order**

+The implementation should keep both nodes & edges in their insertion order.

 ### Instantiation